 GIGABYTE 25GbE SFP28 LAN Add On Card

-GIGABYTE’s CLN4C42 dual-port LAN add on card features a Mellanox ConnectX-4 Lx EN network controller, providing 25Gb/s Ethernet connectivity to address virtualized infrastructure challenges for today’s demanding markets and applications.
+GIGABYTE’s CLN4C44 quad-port LAN add on card features dual Mellanox ConnectX-4 Lx EN network controllers, providing 25Gb/s Ethernet connectivity to address virtualized infrastructure challenges for today’s demanding markets and applications.
 Providing true hardware-based I/O isolation with unmatched scalability and efficiency, the ConnectX-4 Lx controller provides a cost-effective and flexible Ethernet adapter solution for hyperscale, cloud infrastructures, enterprise datacenters and more, delivering best- in-class performance with smart offloading.

 Overlay Networks Support (VXLAN / NVGRE / GENEVE)